MRsources/MRzero-Core/documentation/intro.md

 # Introduction

+## ToDo

+- [ ] Rename and document "cartesian pulseq exporter"
+- [ ] Describe how to NUFFT reco in the reco page
+- [ ] Integrate and document BrainWeb
+- [ ] Rename matrics to "emitted signal" and "latent signal"
+- [ ] Add more graph plotting functions

 ## MRzero Overview

 MRzero {cite}`loktyushin_mrzero_2021` is a framework that replicates the whole MRI pipeline consisting of sequence and phantom definition, signal simulation, and image reconstruction.
 It uses a state-of-the-art PDG Bloch simulation, capable of calculating an accurate ADC signal comparable to that returned by a in vivo measurement of the signal in less time and while exhibiting no noise compared to isochromat based Monte-Carlo simulations.